 First, the cryptocurrency industry is a relatively young industry with several unknown factors that may arise in the future.
 Many variables, like taxation and the future asset class category, could shift.

-Third, the technology behind Bitcoin and crypto can be complicated and take a while for the average person to comprehend and adapt.
+Third, the technology behind Bitcoin and crypto can be complicated and can take a while for the average person to comprehend and adapt.
 It’s essential to work with someone who understands how to navigate and transfer crypto assets back and forth to ensure that your heirs can gain access to your crypto assets.

 Fourth, if you opt for DIY estate planning, a third party must have complete access to all the information required to access your crypto assets.
 Accessing crypto assets after a person’s death can be arduous if there isn’t a written will identifying who is entitled to the crypto assets on a centralized exchange.